kubeflow/kfp-tekton/sdk/kfp-tekton-limitation.md

 ### Store the *secrets* which need to pull images

 If your tetkon pipeline needs `secrets` to pull images from the private repository, currently the kfp-tekton compiler will generate a `ServiceAccount` and store the `secrets` in the `ServiceAccount`.
-But this approach is not ideal way to solve this problem, because it adds extra work to the server to maintain the `ServiceAccount`, the better approach will be using `podTemplate` to store the image pull `secrets`.
+But this approach is not an ideal way to solve this problem, because it adds extra work to the server to maintain the `ServiceAccount`, the better approach will be using `podTemplate` to store the image pull `secrets`.
 The Tekton pipeline doesn't support this feature yet.
 Here is the [tracking issue](https://github.com/tektoncd/pipeline/issues/2339) in the tekton pipeline.